buildpacks/rfcs/text/0000-stack-buildpacks.md

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding a few specific directories and files.

-All of the captured changes will be included in a single layer produced as output from the stackpack.
+All of the captured changes will be included in a single layer (one for run, one for build) produced as output from the stackpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.

 A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.
 The order can be overridden in the `builder.toml` with the following configuration: